A NSW Government website

 Does the heritage conservation area moratorium still apply?

-The government has extended the moratorium on seniors housing in Heritage Conservation Areas until 31 December 2023.
+The moratorium on seniors housing in Heritage Conservation Areas (HCA) applies until 31 December 2023.

 Does the Metropolitan Rural Area exclusion still apply?